Bata94/nixvim-conf/README.md

     - [ ] dadbod
     - [ ] obsidian

 - [ ] Better colorscheme choosing!
+(Overlay with nix-colors/base16 env)
 - [ ] Split plugin files up more
 - [ ] From Neotree split panes to the right not to the left